YunoHost-Apps/my_webapp_ynh/doc/ADMIN.md

 3. Upload or create your web application files
 4. Ensure proper file permissions (typically 644 for files, 755 for directories)

-## Error Handling
+## ⚠️ Error Handling

 ### Custom Error Pages

-The application supports custom error handling for HTTP errors 403 (Forbidden) and 404 (Not Found):
+Support for custom error handling for HTTP errors 403 (Forbidden) and 404 (Not Found):

 1. Create an `error` folder in `__INSTALL_DIR__/www/error/`
 2. Add your custom HTML files: